rhjdjong/SlipLib/README.rst

 use a `ProtocolError` exception to indicate protocol errors, i.e. SLIP packets with invalid byte sequences.
-The `Driver` class raises the `ProtocolError` exception as soon as a complete SLIP packet with an invalid byte sequence is received .
+The `Driver` class raises the `ProtocolError` exception as soon as a complete SLIP packet with an invalid byte sequence is received.
 The `SlipWrapper` class and its subclasses catch the `ProtocolError`\s raised by the `Driver` class, and re-raise them when an attempt is made to read the contents of a SLIP packet that contained